 - If a number repeatedly calls and doesn’t leave a message, block it.

 - If you do pick up and it seems like a bogus call, hang up immediately.
 However, you may find yourself on the other end of a questionable conversation.
 In this case, place the caller on hold and call their incoming number.
 If someone picks up on the other end from the company, ask whether or not the person on hold is calling on their behalf.
 The key is not to share any personal information.

 - Finally, educate your community.
 Help others in your life understand what phone spoofing is and how to protect themselves.
 You wouldn’t use a third party to call if you were stuck in Nigeria and needed a loan!
 Discuss scams you’ve received and how you handled with friends, so they are aware of the scenario and the appropriate actions to take.
-You also can refer them to discussion groups like the Webroot community for safety tips.
+We’ve also provided resources to help you navigate keeping yourself safe..

 What can we do to stop spoofing?

 The government and telecom industry are working together to put a stop to spoofing.
 The Truth in Caller ID Act, passed in 2009, prohibits any person or entity from transmitting misleading or inaccurate caller ID information with the intent to defraud, cause harm, or wrongly obtain anything of value.
 Also, the tech and telecom industries are working on solutions.
 Similar to our anti-virus solutions for email and internet safety, there may soon be better anti-spoofing protections for voice.

 Americans receive 15.8 spam calls (cell and/or landline) and 6.3 spam text messages in an average month.
 Until a complete solution is found, remain vigilant about protecting your personal information.